Small living room with dining area layout

 Let me say this clearly.

-A small living room with a dining area is not a problem.
+A small living room with a dining area is not the problem.

 Not the other way around.